-'Biggest Fight Is Against The Clock,' As Death Toll Rises From Cyclone Idai
+'Biggest Fight Is Against The Clock' As Death Toll Rises From Cyclone Idai

 "Our biggest fight is against the clock," Correia said.

-The cyclone has claimed over 200 lives in Mozambique, 139 in Zimbabwe, and 56 in Malawi, officials said.
+The cyclone has claimed more than 200 lives in Mozambique, 139 in Zimbabwe and 56 in Malawi, officials said.
 Mozambique's President Filipe Nyusi said the death toll there could climb to 1,000.

-Aerial footage of the devastation shows acres of land submerged in water, sparing only tree-tops in what has been deemed one of the most destructive natural disasters in the region's recent history.
+Aerial footage of the devastation shows acres of land submerged in water, sparing only treetops in what has been deemed one of the most destructive natural disasters in the region's recent history.

 "People visible from the air may be the lucky ones," said Herve Verhoosel, senior spokesperson for the World Food Program.

-More than 1.5 million people in southern Africa were in the cyclone's path, Verhoosel told NPR.
+More than 1.5 million people in Southern Africa were in the cyclone's path, Verhoosel told NPR.

 "Not a building was untouched.
 The power lines are down, pulled down by toppled trees," WFP's Gerald Bourke told NPR from Beira, Mozambique.
 He spoke from the city's airport — one of the few locations with power.